 There are many reasons why our pet owners choose to board their dogs at our clinic.
 The most common reason why dog boarding is desired relates to travel.
 If you are going on an extended vacation, traveling to another country, or flying to your destination, you are most likely not going to take your dog with you.
 If this is the case then dog boarding at our veterinarian hospital in Overland Park is a top priority on your to-do list.
 Other reasons why you may want to board your dog include instances when you are sick or injured, in a hospital for surgery, dealing with a family crisis, or undergoing major construction projects in your home.

 Spend extra quality time with your furry friend before the boarding commences.
 It will help to relieve your pet of the anxiety of being in a new environment away from you.
 This is especially key if your dog is a nervous or anxious animal.
 Also, please have all of your pet vaccinations up-to-date.
-We will need to see a copy of your dog’s vaccination certificate if they are not a patient at the Nall Hills Animal Hospital.
 Finally, make sure to bring your dog’s favorite food if they have a preference.
-While we do have a stock of dog food, chances are we won’t have the precise brand your pet prefers.
+While we do have a stock of Hill’s Science Diet dog food, chances are we won’t have the precise brand your pet prefers.

-All pets are required to have up to date on vaccinations, including Bordetella, Rabies, DHPPC, and a negative fecal examination for parasites.
+All pets are required to have up to date on vaccinations, including rabies, distemper, bordetella, and a negative fecal examination for parasites.